tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Moving it to later parts would probably cause more harm, but we rewrote the explanation to clarify the function arguments.

-> Fig 8: It would help to show the op rules, since those are the new ones
-> here -- most of what's in this figure is standard.

-Great suggestion - added.

 > 5: "This is an obligation upon the author of a type provider..."
 I'm confused
 > is Lemma 3 contingent on some assumption about the type provider code,
 > and if so, what is that assumption?

 This sentence was confusing and we deleted it.

-> Theorem 4: I don't understand the e[y <- e' d'] part.
-You are
-> treating e' as a function but it has type tau'.

-Good catch - thanks!
-Should have been e'[y <- e d'].
-(We pass data d' to provided function e and use that as input y in the user code e').

 > p.
 2: "what code should be executed at run-time in place
 > of item.Name and other operations" -- I don't get this.

 Changed (this was very cumbersome)

 > p.
 3: I found it odd that 2.3 is a "summary" but then it introduces another example,
 > and forward references a feature not actually mentioned in section 2.